yuntongzhang/yuntongzhang.github.io/README.md

 # Github Pages

-This repo contains the static files for my personal blogging site.
+This repo contains the static files for my notes site.

 The site is built with Hugo, hosted with Github Pages.